Release Date: January 10, 2023

 Institute will help underserved students

-The AI Institute for Exceptional Education will focus on serving the millions of children nationwide who, under the Individuals with Disabilities Education Act, require speech and language services.
+The National AI Institute for Exceptional Education will focus on serving the millions of children nationwide who, under the Individuals with Disabilities Education Act, require speech and language services.

 Specially, it will develop two advanced AI solutions: the AI Screener for early identification of potential speech and/or language impairments and disorders; and the AI Orchestrator, which will act as a virtual teaching assistant by providing students with ability-based interventions.